gu-lseg/intro-to-programming/source/introduction.rst

 1. Explore and experiment with the interpreter.
 Try printing other words.

+2. What happens if you miss off the end bracket `print('hello'`?
+How do you continue?

-2. Can you make Errors appear (it shouldn't be too difficult)?
+3. Can you make Errors appear (it shouldn't be too difficult)?
    How many different ones can you make?
 Make a list and google each one.

 Errors